Gymnastics and trampolining

 For further information visit the Students’ Union Sport pages.

-We also offer opportunities for students to get involved through our SU Sport trampolining programme, and young people to have a go at trampolining through our Team Bath Tribe programme.
+We also offer opportunities for students to get involved through our SU Sport trampolining programme, and young people from the age of two to have a go at trampolining through our Team Bath Tribe programme.

 If you are interested in finding out more about trampolining for fun, fitness or competition please email the Tribe team.